ozanciltas/Lowrider-Car-Clicker/README.md

 # Lowrider Car Clicker

-**Lowrider Car Clicker**, düşük rölanti süresine sahip clicker oyunlarının dinamiğini, lowrider kültürünün zıplama hareketleriyle birleştiren eğlenceli bir oyun.
-Kazandığınız paraları kullanarak aracınızı geliştirin, mini oyunlarda hünerlerinizi sergileyin ve garajınızda arabanızı kişiselleştirin!
+**Lowrider Car Clicker** is a fun game that combines the mechanics of low-rider culture with clicker gameplay.
+Use the money you earn to upgrade your car, showcase your skills in mini-games, and customize your car in the garage!

-## Oyun Özeti
+## Game Overview

-Ana ekran, clicker mekaniklerini temel alırken, oyun içindeki mini oyunlar ve garaj özelleştirmeleriyle derinlik kazandırılmıştır.
-Hem stratejik kazanç sistemlerini hem de eğlenceli yarışları bir arada sunar.
+The main screen is based on clicker mechanics, while mini-games and garage customization options add depth to the game.
+It offers both strategic earning systems and fun racing challenges.

-### Temel Mekanikler
+### Core Mechanics

-1. **Lowride Zıplama:**
+1. **Lowride Jumping:**
-   - Ana ekranda yer alan araba her zıplama yaptığında para kazandırır.
+   - The car on the main screen earns money every time it jumps.
-   - Zıplama hızını ve zıplama başına kazanılan parayı artırmak için geliştirmeler yapılabilir.
+   - You can upgrade to increase the jump speed and the amount of money earned per jump.

-2. **Offline Gelir:**
+2. **Offline Earnings:**
-   - Oyuncular, oyuna her giriş yaptıklarında, son girişten bu yana geçen süreye göre otomatik olarak gelir elde eder.
+   - Players earn automatic income based on the time passed since their last login.
-   - Offline geliri artırmak için yükseltmeler yapılabilir.
+   - Upgrades can be made to increase offline earnings.

-3. **Geliştirme Seçenekleri:**
+3. **Upgrade Options:**
-   - Kazanılan parayı artırma.
+   - Increase the money earned.
-   - Zıplama hızını artırma.
+   - Speed up the jumping rate.
-   - Offline kazanç oranını artırma.
+   - Boost offline earnings.

 ---

-### Mini Oyunlar
+### Mini Games

-Lowrider Car Clicker, zıplama mekaniklerinin yanı sıra eğlenceli mini oyunlar sunar:
+Lowrider Car Clicker offers several fun mini-games in addition to the jumping mechanics:

 1. **Simon Says:**
-   - Arabanın yaptığı zıplama hareketlerini (soldan zıplama, arkadan zıplama, komple zıplama) takip edin ve aynı şekilde tekrar ederek puan kazanın.
+   - Follow the car's jumping movements and repeat them to earn points.

-2. **Lowride Yarışı:**
+2. **Lowride Race:**
-   - Rakip lowrider'larla "ön yükseltme" yarışında yarışın ve kazanan siz olun!
+   - Compete in an "upward lift" race against other lowriders and try to win!

-3. **Dans Modu:**
+3. **Dance Mode:**
-   - Quick time event'lerde ekrana gelen yön tuşlarına zamanında basarak arabanızı dans ettirin.
+   - Press the directional keys in time with the quick-time events to make your car dance.

 ---

-### Garaj
+### Garage

-Garaj, lowrider'ınızı özelleştirmeniz ve geliştirmeniz için geniş seçenekler sunar:
+The garage offers a variety of options to customize and enhance your lowrider:
-- **Tekerlek Değişimi:** Aracınıza farklı bir görünüm kazandırın.
+- **Wheel Change:** Give your car a new look.
-- **Çıkartmalar:** Aracınıza kişisel dokunuşlar ekleyin.
+- **Stickers:** Add personal touches to your car.
-- **Renk Değişimi:** Farklı renklerle stilinizi yansıtın.
+- **Color Change:** Reflect your style with different colors.
-- **Performans Geliştirmeleri:**
+- **Performance Enhancements:**
-  - Zıplama yüksekliğini artırın.
+  - Increase jump height.
-  - Zıplama gücünü güçlendirin.
+  - Boost jump power.

 ---

-## Teknik Detaylar
+## 🔧 Technical Details

-- **Oyun Motoru:** Unity
+- **Game Engine:** Unity
-- **Programlama Dili:** C#
+- **Programming Language:** C#
-- **Oyun Türü:** Clicker ve casual mekaniklerin bir arada sunulduğu bir oyun.
+- **Game Type:** A game that combines clicker and casual mechanics.

 ---

-## Ekran Görüntüleri
+## 🖼️ Screenshots

 ![clicker menu](https://github.com/user-attachments/assets/8bb27b8a-ca9a-48d6-bfde-723de817f55f)